-

 (BOE) Higher interest rates generally lead to higher returns on investments denominated in GBP.
 This tends to attract foreign capital into GBP assets.

-Based on the economic and macro fundamental data, The Fundamental Bias of GBP is -- Neutral and for the AUD is Weak Bullish.
+Based on the economic and macro fundamental data, The Fundamental Bias of GBP is Weak Bullish and for the AUD is Weak Bullish.

 Market Overview & Performance

-In the current trading session, "Tokyo", Market risk sentiment is Mix.
-The Yen and Switzerland Frank recorded the strongest performance, while the Australian dollar and United States Dollar are weakest so far.
+In the current trading session, "New York", Market risk sentiment is Strong Risk-OFF.
+The United States Dollar and Yen recorded the strongest performance, while the Gold and New Zealand Dollar are weakest so far.

 Currencies performance vs US dollar "USD"